 I'm 20 and enjoy art, good reading, computers, gaming and many things that really do conflict in such a person but join harmoniously in myself.

 + I like cats, *love cats.
-They're wonderfully intellectual creatures and I enjoy they're company perhaps more than another human beings.
+They're wonderfully intellectual creatures and I enjoy their company perhaps more than another human beings.

 + My blog is about various things that intrigue me, happenings for my (what I believe to be) boring life, in the hopes that someone may gain some enlightenment from it and learn from my mistakes, achievements, woes and joys.